-Note, the 'Actual' values for each year below reflect the date of completion of the actual infrastructure on the ground and is backdated to this completion date when entered into the system.
-The finance (LTFP) data reflects the date of commissioning into the enterprise information system, which may have a lag.
+Note, the 'Actual' values for each year below reflect the date of completion of the infrastructure on the ground and this completion date is used when data is entered into the asset system.
+Conversely, the finance (LTFP) data reflects the date of commissioning into the enterprise information system, which may have a lag.
 The cumulative number over time will be the same but individual years will have a difference due to this processing lag.